Little Flavor: Heavy Leptons, Z' and Higgs Phenomenology: Introduction

+The ultra-violet completion of the strong dynamics in little/composite Higgs theory can be directly related to the recent "second string revolution" in 00s.
+The Ads/CFT correspondence and Randall-Sundrum type of theories indicate that higher dimensional supersymmetric theories are dual to conformal/non-conformal theories in four dimensions through holography,e.g.\cite{Rattazzi:2000hs,McGuirk:2009am,Gherghetta:2000qt,Contino:2006nn,Serone:2009kf}.
+Supersymmetric theory in very high energy/higher dimensions might be seen in an interesting and unusual way at the low energy, such as low energy theory being ``Emergent"\cite{Seiberg:2006wf,You:2014vea,Kaplan:2011vz}, different from the conventional compactification and supersymmetry breaking.

-In reference \cite{2013PhRvD..87l5036S,Kaplan:2011vz} we proposed to extend the Little Higgs theory to use the additional symmetries as flavor symmetries and related the quark masses to the structure of the soft symmetry breaking terms.
+In reference \cite{2013PhRvD..87l5036S,Kaplan:2011vz} we took a modest low energy approach, that proposed to extend the Little Higgs theory to use the additional symmetries as flavor symmetries and related the quark masses to the structure of the soft symmetry breaking terms.
 We found that the resulting model had new flavor physics at the TeV scale but escaped low energy constraints on Flavor Changing Neutral Currents (FCNC).

 Fig.~\ref{fig:partner} shows a way to look at the Little Flavor model in terms of fermions, their partners and couplings.
 This figure resembles a moose/quiver graph with gauge groups living on each sites.
 The difference is that the sites are connected by non-linear $\sigma$ model fields which are in the bi-fundamental representations of the gauge groups.
 The fermions are in fundamental representations and live on the sites.